U.S. says to defend "every inch" of NATO as nuclear planning group meets

 Austin spoke shortly before attending a meeting by NATO's Nuclear Planning Group, which is NATO's senior body on nuclear matters and handles policy issues associated with its nuclear forces.

+NATO told Moscow on Tuesday it would meet attacks on allies' critical infrastructure with a "united and determined response."

+Stoltenberg has pledged to boost the protection of critical infrastructure in response to the Nord Stream attacks, saying the alliance had already doubled its presence in the Baltic and the North Seas to over 30 ships supported by aircraft and undersea activities.

-(Reporting by Phil Stewart, Sabine Siebold and Philip Blenkinsop; editing by John Stonestreet)
+(Reporting by Phil Stewart, Sabine Siebold and Philip Blenkinsop; editing by John Stonestreet and Frank Jack Daniel)

 ((phillip.stewart@thomsonreuters.com; 1-202-898-8398; Reuters Messaging: phillip.stewart.thomsonreuters.com@reuters.net))